kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ## How did we come up with this idea?

-Honestly, we had zero ideas about “the problem” and “the solution”.
+Honestly, we had zero ideas about "the problem" and "the solution".

 We ran about <a href="/user-interview-traps">a dozen user interviews</a> in the conference and exhibition space and we could see a trend emerging.
-Most organizers were searching for new technologies that could level up the attendee’s experience.
+Most organizers were searching for new technologies that could level up the attendee's experience.
 A good percentage of them had started using different products in the market but were not so happy about them and the outcomes.

-We researched the space and the competitors and confirmed that there weren’t many competitors in the space, but for the few existing players, we thought they were doing fairly well, built a solid brand, and had grown their team to about 30 people in a few years.
+We researched the space and the competitors and confirmed that there weren't many competitors in the space, but for the few existing players, we thought they were doing fairly well, built a solid brand, and had grown their team to about 30 people in a few years.

 With these data points, we jumped in without thinking too much.

 6 months later, after working with conferences around Asia, I made the decision to pivot our entire direction to work on a new product.
-I didn’t see how this matchmaking platform could be sustainable to be a solid venture.
+I didn't see how this matchmaking platform could be sustainable to be a solid venture.

 It was one of the toughest calls I had to make.